-Saint Nicholas arrival – Intocht van Sinterklaas
+Saint Nicholas arrival to Amsterdam – Intocht van Sinterklaas

 Saint Nicholas arrives to Amsterdam by ship and upon landing, rides on a white horse through the city center in a festive parade.
-Large crowds of children greet him and his entourage – as he is usually surrounded by no less than 500 Black Peter servants, 10 marching bands and hundreds of festive marchers.
+Large crowds of children greet him and his entourage, as he is usually surrounded by no less than 500 Black Peter servants, 10 marching bands and hundreds of festive marchers.
 The parade culminates with the mayor of Amsterdam welcoming Saint Nicholas.
 According to the tradition, during the weeks after, Saint Nicholas stays in town and is more important than any civic authority.
-Saint Nicolas arrival begins also a festive shopping time in the Netherlands, which lasts until 5th of December, the eve of Saint Nicholas Day, as on this the day the Dutch used to give themselves the seasons gifts.
+Saint Nicolas arrival also starts a festive shopping time in the Netherlands, which lasts until 5th of December, the eve of Saint Nicholas Day, as on this the day the Dutch used to give themselves the seasons gifts.
 In the modern consumer society, this period extends in Amsterdam until Christmas, or even longer - up to first days of January in the New Year.

 The tale goes, that Saint Nicholas lives somewhere in Spain.
 Already in October of each year, the post in the Netherlands receives letters sent to Spain from children asking for gifts.
 In the middle of October Saint Nicholas leaves Spain on a steamboat, to arrive to the Netherlands a month later.
 He first lands each year in a selected provincial city, different each year, then travels throughout the country appearing in many parades, reaching Amsterdam several days later.